baddipudiDebora/Combination-of-Single_Responsibility_Model_and_Strategy_DesignPattern_demo/README.md

 > Every Page class has its duty to redirect to its page componenets, each page components (header , footer, filters .... ) have single responsibility
 > SRP helps develop a write code that are decoupled when each class has its own job, which we have seen and encapsulate responsibilities to other classes.
 > So if there are any changes in the future on Header navigation bar on the header,
-> \newline so if there would be any changes on header tab, so that will impact only the methods present in this class.
+> so if there would be any changes on header tab, so that will impact only the methods present in this class.
 > header navigation component class.
 So if you want to perform any regression, you can perform around these methods only.
 This is completely separate class.

 ## Structure of the Design